AESC Forum: Middle East 2017, Dubai

 GDPR greatly impacts the executive search and leadership consulting profession in Europe and across the globe.
 The regulation changes the parameters of data privacy and strengthens the requirements of consent.
 It applies to everything that firms do with personal data for people, including their candidates and clients.
 By May 25, 2018, businesses must be compliant with the regulation or face financial consequences.
 Penalties for non-compliance of the regulation are severe with maximum fines up to 20 million euro or 4% of worldwide turnover.
 Join Abdullah Mutawi and Clare Mahon to learn more about how GDPR will affect you and your business.

-Patrick Rooney, AESC
+Moderated by Patrick Rooney, AESC

 Jonathan Holmes, Korn Ferry